The Woodlands (race track): History

-In 1986, Kansas voters permitted parimutuel betting, setting the idea of the track into action.
+In 1986, Kansas voters approved an amendment to the state constitution that permitted, regulated, and taxed horse and dog racing with parimutuel betting.
+The following year, the Kansas Legislature passed the Kansas Parimutuel Racing Act, which established the Kansas Racing Commission (later renamed the Kansas Racing and Gaming Commission) to oversee the new industry.

 The track officially opened in 1989 with considerable expectations.
 Kansas claimed it was the home of greyhounds with the National Greyhound Association operating in Abilene, Kansas which is also the location for the National Greyhound Hall of Fame.
 It was the first legal gambling outlet in the Kansas City metro area since the 1930s.
 Attendance spiked the second year with 1.7 million in 1990, however it fell to less than 400,000 by 2000 as the track was subject to a series of scandals and competitive pressure.

 In 1993, Missouri voters approved riverboat casinos and the boat casinos appeared on the Missouri side, competing for the gambling market.

 Furthermore, in 1995, Jorge Anthony Hughes, operator of Hughes Kennels at the track, was charged with selling illegal steroids at the track.
 Further revelations showed the track was not adequately testing or monitoring for steroid use.

 In 1996, the track saw more legal issues when charges were filed that employees were accepting illegal out of state bets from Florida.

 The track went into bankruptcy in 1996.

 William M. Grace later brought the track out of bankruptcy in 1998 by holding 85 percent of its mortgage.

 However, the problems continued.
 In 2002, the Kansas Racing and Gaming Commission said that employees had stolen $200,000.
 Further, Dick Boushka, one of the original owners, was indicted in 2002 that he had falsified documents to get the $19 million in loans from Wichita banks to initially open the track.